hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 setup
 ```

 If following the steps in my guide then you are using a USB installation, so when prompted for the installation media choose USB and the installer will detect the install packages correctly.
 EFI and swap partitions should get detected and formatted automatically.
-Follow the `SlackDocs` on [installation](http://docs.slackware.com/slackware:install) for further advice, but the installer is clever in figuring out what you want.
+Follow the `SlackDocs` on [installation](http://docs.slackware.com/slackware:install) for further advice, but the installer is usually clever enough in figuring out what you want.

-If you followed the partitioning scheme in this guide, then you may skip to the next section.
-If, however, you used `LVM` (Logical Volume Manager), then there are some additional steps to do before rebooting:
+If following the partitioning scheme in this guide, then skip to the next section.
+If, however, `LVM` (Logical Volume Manager) is required, then follow these additional steps before rebooting:

 ```
 mount -o bind /dev /mnt/dev